legopitstop/Datapacks/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ## Name of the datapack
-The name of the datapack that you are having a issue with.
+The name of the datapack that you are having an issue with.

 ## Describe the bug
 A clear and concise description of what the bug is.